tbeauvais/channelx_mobile/README.md

 ## Requirements

-This project build a mobile ap using Cordove (PhoneGap), and the Ionic framework.
+This project builds a mobile app using Cordove (PhoneGap), and the Ionic framework.
 Use the following steps to install the required software:

 ```